Hamilton LRT: Initial procurement and cancellation (2017–2019)

+The procurement of a dedicated fleet of light rail vehicles and the construction of a maintenance and storage facility were included in the deal.
+The deadline to submit bids was originally scheduled for April 2019 but was later extended by six months.

+Project cancellation

-On December 16, 2019, Doug Ford's government told the City of Hamilton that the project will be terminated "effective immediately", because the estimated cost of the project had risen to an "astonishing $5.5 billion".
+On December 16, 2019, Doug Ford's government told the City of Hamilton that the project would be terminated "effective immediately", because the estimated cost of the project had risen to an "astonishing $5.5 billion".
 The Mayor of Hamilton, Fred Eisenberger, called the cancellation "a betrayal by the province to the City of Hamilton."
 The capital expenditures had increased from $1 billion excluding financing as of 2014 to $2.85 billion including financing at the time of project cancellation.
-Also, the Ford government is adding the 30-year estimated cost of $1 billion for operations and maintenance to the capital and financing costs.
+The province also added the 30-year estimated cost of $1 billion for operations and maintenance to the capital and financing costs.
 The City of Hamilton would have been expected to pay the LRT's operating and maintenance costs.
-The province has already spent $184 million on the project including the acquisition of 60 properties.
+The province had already spent $184 million on the project including the acquisition of 60 properties.
 Consortiums who were competing to construct the LRT would be entitled to compensation as a result of the cancellation.
-Transportation Minister Caroline Mulroney said the province has cancelled the Hamilton LRT, but not the Hurontario LRT with similar costs, because the Hurontario project was further along and bidders on the Hamilton LRT had raised concerns about costs.
+Transportation Minister Caroline Mulroney said the province had cancelled the Hamilton LRT, but not the Hurontario LRT with similar costs, because the Hurontario project was further along and bidders on the Hamilton LRT had raised concerns about costs.

 As a consolation, the provincial government offered the city $1 billion (the original estimated cost of the LRT line) to spend on other transit improvements.
 To this end, the provincial government set up a task force to decide on the best use for the money.
 In March 2020, the task force reported their preference for the funds to be spent on higher-order transit (such as light rail or bus rapid transit) along the Hamilton LRT route.